RichAppz/SwiftAPIClient-SDK/README.md

 # SwiftAPIClient-SDK

-SwiftAPIClient is a network layer that contains Alamofire and enables the ability to quickly implement your API calls.
+SwiftAPIClient is a network layer that enables the ability to quickly implement your server API calls.

 The framework includes offline capabilites by storing your json data on the device so recall as and when required.
 Examples below.